retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 Very often there are specific events of particular importance for product analyst (for example such as `cart`, or `order_confirmed`, or `subscribe`, etc.).
-Often such events have much lower convertion rate comparing other events (like `main page` or `catalog`) and often ended up thresholded from `step_matrix` or shown with non-informative coloring.
+Often such events have much lower occurrence rate comparing other events (like `main page` or `catalog`) and often ended up thresholded from `step_matrix` or shown with non-informative coloring.
 In this case we can isolate those events of particular importance (`targets`) to individual rows, each of which will have their individual color scale.
 This can be done with parameter `targets`:

 .. code:: ipython3